 Save the date!
-Our fifth annual Prince William Sound Natural History Symposium will take place in person in Whittier and online via Zoom on Tuesday, May 16th.
+Our fifth annual Prince William Sound Natural History Symposium will take place in person in Whittier at the Public Safety Building and online via Zoom on Tuesday, May 16th.
 Join us for this free day-long community event featuring the latest in news and research from around the Sound.

-The fifth annual PWS Natural History Symposium is made possible through the generosity of the Exxon Valdez Oil Spill Trustee Council and the PWS Regional Citizens’ Advisory Council, as well as the support of generous corporate and individual sponsors.
+The fifth annual PWS Natural History Symposium is made possible through the generosity of the Exxon Valdez Oil Spill Trustee Council, the Chugach Alaska Corporation, and the PWS Regional Citizens’ Advisory Council, as well as the support of generous corporate and individual sponsors.

 Start your PWS Natural History Symposium experience a day early by joining us for a private tour in Prince William Sound with local experts on Monday, May 15th!